All content at Paqmind is well organized so it's probably a good idea to begin from the learning units

 secret goal is to make the best of your abilities!

-Challenge is the main learning unit at Paqmind.
+Exercise is the main learning unit at Paqmind.
 The basic idea is that you try to solve

 and compare your solution with ours.
 Quite often we provide an additional description to the solution.